greim/freeloader/README.markdown

     #my-widget { font-size: 11px; }

-In the behavior layer, unfortunately there's no way to say:
+In the behavior layer, unfortunately there's no corresponding way to say:

     #my-widget { onload: function(){...}; }

-But freeloader lets you at least *simulate* this idiom:
+But freeloader lets you at least *simulate* the idiom:

     FREELOADER.id('my-widget').onload(function(){...});